Troubleshooting Output Builders

 2. Infrastructure > Jobs to see details of server-based jobs.

-Builder Error Messages and Possible Reasons
+Builder Error Messages, Reasons, and Solutions

-Use this list as a source of possible problems.
+After reviewing the logs, use this list as a source of possible problems.
 This list is not exhaustive, and your local builder's platform or version may behave differently.

-Message Possible Reason
+Message Possible Reasons & Solutions

 "The parameter is incorrect"